petergregg/PGDevOpsTips/README.md

 My own personal app is published at [pgdevopstips.co.uk](https://www.pgdevopstips.co.uk) which is deployed from this code base.

-This project was inspired my Martin Kearn [blog and backend](https://github.com/martinkearn/MartinK-Me/) project.
+This project was inspired my Martin Kearn's personal [blog and backend project](https://github.com/martinkearn/MartinK-Me/).

 # Customisation